 Let’s be honest, my cookie game has never been the strongest.
 I have my moments and some great recipes that I make time and time again.
 But I am no cookie master, but behind the scenes, I have worked relentlessly to try and improve.
 Michael is a cookie fan so I always know when I have hit the right point because he devours them.
 And these Unicorn Sprinkle White Chocolate Chip Cookies hit the bullseye.
 Okay, it took quite a few attempts, but this final recipe is cookie gold!

 These cookies are a bakery style lovers dream.
 Soft in the middle and a little crispy around the edges and packed full of inclusions.
 And as an added bonus these cookies keep really well, in an airtight tin you will still be able to enjoy these cookies 4 to 5 days after baking.
 Though chances are they won’t last that long.
-I only know this because I made so many batches of these cookies trying to perfect them I had tins of them.
+I only know this because I made so many batches of these cookies trying to perfect them I had tons of them.
 This version of the cookie I’m sharing today is the final version I made and they are just perfect.

 These unicorn sprinkle white chocolate chip cookies are packed full of add-ins.
 First, off we are using pastel coloured sprinkles, pretty and summery and enough so there are some in every bite.
 I then use white chocolate chunks, or chips can be used.
 I like chunks because I find they work better in cookies but chips are perfectly fine if you can’t be bothered to chop a white chocolate bar up.